Last updated 11 August, 2022.

 And that concludes The Mission Matrix.

-Hopefully you will find this helpful and we’d love to hear your thoughts on the model.
+Hopefully, you will find this helpful and we’d love to hear your thoughts on the model.
 Do you agree with it?
 What could be done to improve the model?
 Are there some viewpoints we overlooked?
-Let us know in the comments or join the conversation on Twitter.
+Let us know on Twitter!